 •Hyperlinks — within the document there are two types of hyperlink: (i) internal hyperlinks — when clicking on these links you will be directed to the linked topic within this Handbook; (ii) external hyperlinks — these provide access to external resources for which you need an active internet connection.
 When the external links are clicked the appropriate topic is opened on an external website such as Wikipedia

-•Search facilities — the web and PDF versions of this Handbook facilitate free text search, so as long as you know roughly what you are looking for, you should be able to find it using this facility
+•Search facilities — the web, ePUB and PDF versions of this Handbook facilitate free text search, so as long as you know roughly what you are looking for, you should be able to find it using this facility